-In this article, we will study Definition, Construction, Working Principle, Functions, Advantages, Disadvantages, and Application of Clutches.
+In this article, we will study the Definition, Parts or Construction, Working principles, Functions, Advantages, Disadvantages, and Application of Clutch in detail.

 Notes: At the end of the article you can easily download whole document in PDF format.

-A clutch is a mechanical device that engages and disengages the power transmission means shaft especially from the driving shaft to driven shaft.
+A clutch is a mechanical device that engages and disengages the power transmission means shaft, especially from the driving shaft to the driven shaft.
 When we have to change the gear in the transmission system then for that time we have to use the clutch.

-Clutches are useful in devices with two Rotating shafts one will act as driver and the other is driven shaft. one of the shafts is typically driven a motor or pulley and the other shaft is driving another device.
+Clutches are useful in devices with two rotating shafts one will act as a driver and the other is a driven shaft.
+One of the shafts is typically driven by a motor or pulley and the other shaft is driving another device.

-For example, In drill one shaft is driven by a motor and the other driving a drill chuck.
-The clutch connects the two shaft so that they can either be locked together and rotate at the same speed and also at different speeds according to our needs.
+For example, In drill one shaft is driven by a motor, and the other drives a drill chuck.
+It connects the two shafts so that they can either be locked together and rotate at the same speed and also at different speeds according to our needs.

 In a car, you need a clutch because the engine rotates all the time and the car wheels/tires don’t.
 If we want to stop the car without affecting the engine the wheel needs to be disconnected from the engine for that the clutch allows us to smoothly engage a rotating engine to a nonspinning of the engine by controlling the slipping between them. there should not be any slipping otherwise there will be power loss.
 Friction plays an important role in the principle of the clutch.

 Clutch Construction or Main Parts: